IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 **If I want to store my data using {{site.data.keyword.cos_full_notm}} Vault or Cold Vault, do I need to create another account?**

 No, storage classes (and regions as well) are defined at the bucket level.
-Simply create a ucket that is set to the wanted storage class.
+Simply create a bucket that is set to the wanted storage class.

 **When I create a bucket using the API, how do I set the storage class?**